+PREV (1): Press this button to search for the previous selection on the tape.
+Your tape must have at least three seconds of silence between each selection for PREV to work.
+The sound will mute while seeking.

+NEXT (2): Press this button to search for the next selection on the tape.
+Your tape must have at least three seconds of silence between each selection for NEXT to work.
+The sound will mute while seeking.

+The SEEK up and down arrows will also find the previous and next selections on the tape.

-REV (1): Press this button to reverse the tape rapidly.
+- ◄ (3): Press this button to reverse the tape rapidly.
 Press it again to return to playing speed.
-The radio will play the last selected station while the tape reverses.
-You may select stations during REV operation by using TUNE.

-FWD (2): Press this button to advance quickly to another part of the tape.
+The radio will play while the tape reverses. - ▶▶ (4): Press this button to advance quickly to another part of the tape.
 Press the button again to return to playing speed.
-The radio will play the last selected station while the tape advances.
-You may select stations during FWD operation by using TUNE.

-PROG (3): Press this button to play the other side of the tape.

-(4): Press this button to reduce background noise.
-Note that the double-D symbol will appear on the display.
+The radio will play while the tape advances. - SIDE (5): Press this button to change the side of the tape that is playing. - (6): Press this button to reduce background noise.
+The double-D symbol will appear on the display.